priyangshu-paul/group-assignment/README.md

-# group-assignment
-creating latex repo on GitHub
+# creating latex repo on GitHub